 Saturdays - 10am - 12pm

 We are distributing food via a no-contact menu system that allows shoppers to receive food and personal care items that best meet their needs.
 All distributions include non-perishable food items, fresh produce, bread, milk and other dairy items, and frozen meat (depending on availability), and milk.

-The following system is in place for food box pickup:
+The following system is in place for food pickup:

 1. Enter through our main driveway entrance and follow the cones.
 Please stay to the right to allow for passage out of the parking lot.

 2. You will receive a menu and a pencil (which you can keep).
 A volunteer will take your menu and ask you to drive up to the next set of cones.

 If you are not feeling well and need food, we encourage you to stay home.
 You may send a "proxy" shopper in your place.
 Proxy shoppers do not need to be registered.

 We are committed to serving our West Madison, Middleton and Cross Plains community members, as well as those in need of emergency food during this time.
 As their is ample food available, shoppers may come as often as needed.

 During this time, MOM is assisting those outside of our standard service area with emergency food needs.
 No one, regardless of zipcode, will be turned away.